 Recreation Shellfish Permits

-Recreational shellfish permits are available to residents and non-residents alike.
+Recreational shellfish permits are available to residents and non-residents alike, and may be purchased through the Recreation & Beach Department Sticker Office.
 There are two types of permits:

 - One year permit which is valid from June 1st to May 31st of the following calendar year